ritazh/AzureSearchBot/CSharp/core-GlobalMessageHandlers/README.md

 ### Outcome

-Here's what the conversation looks like in the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/#navtitle) when replying to the `NameDialog` with 'settings'.
-Note: When the `SettingsDialog` completes, the `NameDialog` is returned to the top of the dialog stack, so the next reply will respond to the 'What is your name?' prompt.
+Here's what the conversation looks like in the [Bot Framework Emulator](https://docs.botframework.com/en-us/tools/bot-framework-emulator/#navtitle) when replying to the to any dialog with 'settings'.

+Note: When the `SettingsDialog` completes, the `NameDialog` is returned to the top of the dialog stack, so the next reply will be applied to the 'What is your name?' prompt.

 ![Settingsoutcome](images/settingsoutcome.png)

 Here's what the conversation looks like when replying to a the `AgeDialog` with 'cancel'.

 Note: When `CancelScorable` is complete, the dialog returns to the [`RootDialog`](Dialogs/RootDialog.cs), which waits for a message from the user ('Hi' below) before showing it's greeting and the first prompt.

 ![Canceloutcome](images/canceloutcome.png)